 You may have heard of Knozone Action Days in Central Indiana, but you might be less familiar with what exactly ozone is or what you’re supposed to do when it hits peak levels.
 Here are the basics.

-Ozone is a gas created when certain VOCs (volatile organic compounds) react chemically with NOx (nitrogen oxides) in the presence of intense sunlight.
+Ozone is a gas created when certain VOCs (volatile organic compounds) react chemically with emissions from sunlight and heat.
 That’s why ozone levels spike in the summer months when it’s sunny and hot.

 Ozone is most often associated with the ozone level in the stratosphere - where it shields the Earth below from harmful UV radiation.
 When it hovers over close to the ground as smog, however, ozone is harmful to human health and natural ecosystems.